-This MD&A should be read in conjunction with the Company's audited consolidated financial statements for the years ended December 31, 2012 and 2011.
+This MD&A should be read in conjunction with the Company's audited consolidated financial statements for the years ended December 31, 2013 and 2012.
 All amounts are in Canadian dollars unless otherwise specified.

-Additional information relating to the Company, including the consolidated financial statements for the 9 months ended September 30, 2013 are available on the Canadian System for Electronic Document Analysis and Retrieval (SEDAR) at www.sedar.com.
+Additional information relating to the Company, including the consolidated financial statements for the year ended December 31, 2013 are available on the Canadian System for Electronic Document Analysis and Retrieval (SEDAR) at www.sedar.com.